 All students who have had a break in time during their studies at SUNY Delhi, who did not request an official leave, must petition to return.

 - The Petition for Readmission must be received by the Office of Admissions at least one month before the proposed date of readmission.

 - A $40 non-refundable fee is required prior to processing this Petition for Readmission form.
-Please make check or money order payable to SUNY Delhi.

 - Copy of all additional official college transcript(s) - academic transcripts are required for all colleges attended, whether you received credit or not.